 CHARACTERS – 8/10

-Characters are pretty believable and come close to being realistic.
+Characters are pretty believable, if not completely realistic.
 The chemistry between the leads is real good and the supporting characters do their jobs well.
 There is enough character development, mostly in Ma Ri’s character.

 Jae Min – Jung Jae Min, our male lead, is good at his job of melting the ice princess and helping her out of her shell.
 He’s NOT a conceited bastard or egoist, which seems to be a trend these days in romance manga.
 He’s the nice guy!
-He's great at basketball and plays drums.
+He's great at basketball and plays drums and also happens to have a gynophobia of sorts.
 Interestingly, oblivious to the fact that Ma Ri is a vampire, he doesn’t seem to be a vampire optimist himself.

 Side Characters – 1.)
 A pair of supporting gals who help Ma Ri take her mind off things when life seems way too heavy to bear.
 CHECK!